 Blogging support groups are full of new writers asking the more seasoned ones how to come up with topics.
-I would argue they are having trouble because they’re brainstorming topics instead of questions.
+I would argue that bloggers (and especially parent bloggers) are having trouble because they’re brainstorming topics instead of questions.

 Brainstorming topics is hard.
 Some bloggers start by writing a headline.
 Then they analyze the headline, wondering if it would “sell” to readers.
 Then they doubt their idea and self-edit before they ever start.

 Brainstorming questions is much easier.
 All you have to do is write down all the things you’re curious about.
 Start by looking around your writing space.
 Why are pens sold in packs of 12?
 Why is 4×6 still the predominant photo print size?
 What can kids learn from reading banned and challenged books?

 When you run out of ideas, move to a new room.
 How is refrigerator size changing the way Americans eat?
 What are the advantages of teaching knife skills to young kids?

 Write your questions on a piece of paper and keep that paper where you can see it.
 If it’s been a few days and you’re still curious about something on that list, you know you have a question worth studying.

 This question-posing strategy works well for any size project.
 The questions I posed above have turned into posts on my research-focused parenting blog, snackdinner, as well as freelance contributions for Parent Co.
 The strategy works for longer projects, too.
 When I began a book project this fall, my first step was to list all of the questions I hoped to answer.
 Those 46 questions have helped me produce a complete first draft.

 What follows are 5 tips to help parent bloggers take those questions and use them to generate strong pieces of writing.
 Although the examples come from my parent-focused research and writing, you can use a similar question-posing strategy to tackle any research question.

 1) Pose open-ended questions